 Standard BioTools Announces Appointment of Betsy Jensen as Chief Human Resources Officer

-SOUTH SAN FRANCISCO, Calif., Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Standard BioTools Inc. LAB, driven by a bold purpose – Unleashing tools to accelerate breakthroughs in human health – today announced the appointment of Betsy Jensen as Chief Human Resources Officer.
+/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Standard BioTools Inc. (Nasdaq:LAB), driven by a bold purpose – Unleashing tools to accelerate breakthroughs in human health – today announced the appointment of Betsy Jensen as Chief Human Resources Officer.
 Jensen will lead Standard BioTools™ human resources function and will report to President and Chief Executive Officer Michael Egholm, PhD.

 An essential element of Standard BioTools strategy and transformation is a commitment to strengthening the senior management team with seasoned operators to support the company’s high growth expectations and drive to profitability.